jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

     - Evaluate the Receiver Operating Characteristic - Area Under Curve (ROC-AUC), highlighting the model's performance across diverse thresholds.
     - Calculate the F-1 score, providing a balanced view between precision and recall and showcasing the model's accuracy in handling imbalanced classes.
   - #### Visualization of Evaluation Metrics:
-    - Use a column chart to visually compare the evaluation metrics such as accuracy, ROC-AUC, and F-1 score.
+    - Use a bar chart to visually compare the evaluation metrics such as accuracy, ROC-AUC, and F-1 score.
     - Each metric can be represented as a bar in the chart for easy comparison and understanding of their relative values.

 <p align="center">